Skip to main content

 Please make sure you understand the special enrollment procedures of HDS 181, HDS 191, and HDS 150:

 HDS 181, 191, and 150 require department approval to enroll.
 Enrollment in these courses are approved by individual seat, and are processed completely independent of the 1st/2nd pass enrollment system.
-If approved, enrollment will not be cleared until AFTER 2nd PASS.
+If approved, your seat is saved and enrollment will not be cleared until AFTER 2nd PASS.
 Students use their 1st/2nd appointment time to secure other courses they need that term and/or waitlist other coursework.
 Enrollment decisions are processed closer to 10th week.

 Communications about how to enroll in these courses are sent quarterly through your UCSD email account to all Juniors and Seniors, as well as outlined in the following course webpages below.
 Please review these pages for more information: